 How Can Screaming Frog Custom Search or Custom Extraction Be Used for Your Organization?

 By discussing the various ways Screaming Frog’s Custom Search and Custom Extraction features can be used, I hope you have been able to identify how this feature could be used for your organization’s website.
-There are many other ways to use the various options in Screaming Frog, such as internal link or internal link.
+There are many other ways to use the various options in Screaming Frog for content pruning or to identify common SEO issues.

 Screaming Frog Custom Search and Custom Extraction can help automate the process of checking for text throughout your website or a string of data.
 This can save your organization time in cases such as a rebrand where you want to be able to see the instances of phrasing of a product or service that is being updated throughout a site, an element on a page such as a publish date or author in order to know who wrote a post or how old your organization’s blog posts are at once in order to update them, and to check if various tracking codes are applied across all pages of a site.